Quick Answer:

 Why it works:

-- Good for beginners who do not want to use several pans
+- Good for beginners who do not want to manage multiple pans at once

 Related guide: